Copic Markers: How Many Colors Does Copic Make? (Beware!)

 What about Colorless Blender?

 Colorless Blender solution is available in 2 different sized refill bottles.
-The economy sized 200ml has not changed but the 25ml Various Ink refill size is also switching over to the new Copic Refill 12ml size.
+The economy sized 200ml/6/7oz bottle has not changed but the 25ml Various Ink refill size is now a smaller 12ml bottle.

 I recommend owning both the large bottle and a small bottle.
-The larger bottle is more cost effective over the long run BUT it’s very awkward to pour from.
+The larger bottle is more cost effective BUT it’s very awkward to pour from.

 To limit how often I open the large bottle, I use my small bottle to refill my #0 markers.
 Then when necessary, I refill the small bottle with the large bottle.

 Colorless Blender does not go bad and the bottles are fairly airtight.
 I know the large bottle seems overkill to a hobby level colorer but I think the cost savings is worth it.
 I go through one large bottler per year.
-If it takes you 2-3 years to use your bottle, do not worry.
-Copic Colorless Blender does not go bad or expire.
+Even if it takes you 2-3 years to use your bottle, do not worry.
+Copic Colorless Blender will not expire or lose it’s effectiveness.

 MarkerNovice.com